 The old Mevagissey holds the junction of 2 harbors which is the attractive spot for fishing boats that release their daily catch of skate, lobster, plaice, and sole.
 The town is named after two Irish saints, St Meva and St Issey.
 Many pubs, cafes, galleries, and local shops are clustered around the harbor.

-Mevagissey fishing village is known for its seafood restaurants and harbors.
+There are some pretty cool things to do in Mevagissey, but the Mevagissey fishing village is mostly known for its seafood restaurants and harbors.
 Enjoy the trip across sailing water by powerboat trips, fishing trips to paddleboarding or pooling.
 One may visit the aquarium, museum, model railway and church along the cobbled streets of the town.

 It is a small sandy beach located right in front of Willy Wicox Cave which is known to be a smuggler’s hub in the past.
 There are boat trips and coastal walks at the tidal sea pool.
 Tidal Sea Pool is located by Chapel Rock which is neighbored by boat trips and coastal walks.

 Fishing trips into the sea and moving back with a bucket full is an un-forgetful experience.
 Explore the smuggling coves of Talland and Lantivet Bay in the town.
 Polperro Arts Foundation, Coffee Cake Create, Herringbone, and Ebenezer Gallery are the attractive spots of the venue.

 You have not only have 10 best places to visit in Cornwall but 13 cornish towns to visit and with each one places to check out.
 With so amazing things to do in Cornwall, its harder to choose where to stay in Cornwall or trying to figure out the best area in Cornwall to spend your time in.
 There are plenty of pretty villages in Cornwall with cute B&Bs, cottages, and hotels.